ericsonga/TeacherCSP/_sources/CSPStringDecisions/ch13_exercises.rst

         .. tab:: Answer

-            Create a function as shown below.
+            Create a procedure as shown below.
 Call it to test it and print the result.

             .. activecode::  ch13ex10a
                 :nocodelens: